hashicorp/terraform-provider-google/website/docs/r/compute_shared_vpc_service_project.html.markdown

 * `service_project` - (Required) The ID of the project that will serve as a Shared VPC service project.

+* `deletion_policy` - (Optional) The deletion policy for the shared VPC service.
+Setting ABANDON allows the resource to be abandoned rather than deleted.
+Possible values are: "ABANDON".

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: